My 14-Day JR Pass

 4:42PM, Top of the Mountain.

-Many small shrines dotted the trail.
+Many small shrines dotted the hike trail.
 Hi ho!
 Hi ho!
 Up the torii gates of Mount Inari we go!
 A never-ending tunnel of torii gates.
 Amidst lush forest, wild boars & monkeys.
-"10,000 torii gates.
-12,000 steps to climb."
+10,000 torii gates.
+12,000 steps to climb.
 It was a spontaneous hike-to-remember, indeed.
 "Hingal!"
 Cardio exercise.
 A long trek up.
 Whoooo!
 Raaaawr!
-I only ate 500-yen worth of "xiao long bao" (5-dumplings), while the hubby ate a stick of steak barbecue, down at the market-- "PANTAWID GUTOM."
+I only ate 500-yen worth of the xiao long bao, or a total of 5-dumplingswhile hubby ate a stick of steak barbecue, from a food stall.
+PANTAWID-GUTOM is the word.

 Mount Inari Trail hike, motto: Don't quit.
 One step-at-a-time.
 Paved steps notwithstanding, it's no joke to climb 10,000 steps.
 I thought to myself, the Mount Inari summit better be worth it.